nanograv/PINT/docs/explanation.rst

 The conventional time scale for working with pulsars, and the one PINT uses, is Barycentric Dynamical Time (TDB).
-You should be aware that there is another time scale, not yet supported in PINT, called Barycentric Coordinate Time (TCB), and that because of different handling of relativistic corrections, it does not advance at the same rate as TDB (there is also a many-second offset).
+You should be aware that there is another time scale, not yet fully supported in PINT, called Barycentric Coordinate Time (TCB).
+Because of different handling of relativistic corrections, the TCB timescale does not advance at the same rate as TDB (there is also a many-second offset).
 TEMPO2 uses TCB by default, so you may encounter pulsar timing models or even measurements that use TCB.
-PINT will attempt to detect this and let you know.
+PINT provides a command line tool `tcb2tdb` to approximately convert TCB timing models to TDB.
+PINT can also optionally convert TCB timing models to TDB (approximately) upon read.

 Note that the need for leap seconds is because the Earth's rotation is somewhat erratic - no, we're not about to be thrown off, but its